 Researchers and scientific infrastructure make the Jagiellonian University one of the leading Polish scientific institutions collaborating with major academic centres from all over the world.
-The University’s mission is based on two pillars: conducting scientific research that expands our knowledge of the world and humanity as well as educating new generations of socially sensible and creative people.
+The University’s mission is based on two pillars: educating new generations of socially sensible and creative people as well as conducting scientific research that expands our knowledge of the world and humanity.
 The University is also home to about 150 students’ societies where young researchers pursue academic interests and develop friendship with those who share their passions.

 Projects, patents and inventions